pra1had/gemini/cline_docs/progress.md

 ### Progress Status (Backend)

 *   **Core Functionality Implemented & Tested:** The basic code structure is present.
-The core logic in `ActionCodeService` (manifest/schema fetching & parsing, path validation, request/response body flattening) is implemented and verified by passing unit tests (`ActionCodeServiceTest.java` using `MockRestServiceServer`).
+The core logic in `ActionCodeService` (manifest/schema fetching & parsing, path validation, request/response body flattening, grid path generation) is implemented and verified by passing unit tests (`ActionCodeServiceTest.java` using `MockRestServiceServer`).
-*   **Verification Needed:** HTTP client configuration (`RestTemplate` bean in `RestClientConfig.java`), controller logic (`ActionCodeController`), DTO alignment with the final expected output (`docs/resources/ActionCodeList.json`), and end-to-end integration still require verification and potentially implementation/refinement.
+*   **Verification Needed:** HTTP client configuration (`RestTemplate` bean in `RestClientConfig.java`), controller logic (`ActionCodeController`), and end-to-end integration still require verification and potentially implementation/refinement.
+DTO alignment with the final expected output is confirmed via updated test data JSONs.
-*   **Testing Needs Expansion:** While core service tests pass, they need expansion to cover more complex scenarios and edge cases.
+*   **Testing Needs Expansion:** While core service tests pass, they need expansion to cover more complex scenarios and edge cases not covered by the current test data.
 Integration tests for the controller endpoint are still needed.

 ---